 HERE is the coverof the translation from “Anatomy Laboratory.”

-My portrait appeared in psychiatrist/photographer Sebastian Zimmerman’s book “Fifty Shrinks” .
+My portrait appeared in psychiatrist/photographer Sebastian Zimmerman’s book “Fifty Shrinks” and a cropped version appears on the back cover of Practice.
 Sebastian’s ongoing project is to photograph therapists in their offices.
-HERE is the image from Lenox, MA.
+HERE is the full image captured in my Lenox, Massachusetts office.
 I love the pickup truck in the window.